UK resident non-UK domiciliaries: the remittance basis

 A full discussion of the concept of “remittance” would be lengthy.
 Anyone using, or proposing to use, the remittance basis should make sure that they have received advice which explains the various ways in which a remittance can occur, and should make sure that they understand who will be considered a “relevant person” in relation to them.

 Despite the breadth of the concept of “remittance”, the deferral of tax provided by the remittance basis may be indefinite.
-Tax on foreign income and gains need not be paid if the remittance basis user avoids remitting anything which represents or derives from such income and gains.
+Tax on foreign income and gains need not be paid if the remittance basis user avoids remitting to the UK anything which represents or derives from such income and gains.

 Moreover, assets which do not represent or derive from such income or gains (so-called “clean capital”) can be brought into the UK without triggering income tax or CGT.
 The concept of “clean capital” encompasses the following: